Why God, Why Christianity?

 Similar to all of the different religions, people disagree on certain things and eventually go their separate ways, one way or another.
 Denominations is kind of a euphemism for differences or a different set of values.

-However, I believe every scenario is different.
-For example, those who have never heard about the Bible don’t necessarily go to Hell if they don’t believe.
-How would that be fair?
-In this case, it wouldn’t be unless, say, God knew they would never accept Him even if they were provided the truth.
+However, it seems that every scenario is different.
+For example, those who have never heard about the Bible don’t necessarily go to Hell if they don’t believe, or do they?
+How would that be fair unless, say, God knew they would never accept Him into their hearts even if they were provided the truth?
 What if some atheists are just confused about the truth?
 There are many possibilities.
 Since God is an infinitely just and fair God despite what some say, God knows your motives and your heart, and God is the perfect, righteous judge (“What does it mean that God is infinite?“).

-Additionally, people who really think Jesus Christ is the one and refuse to believe and accept Him are basically choosing to go to Hell.
+Additionally, people who really think Jesus Christ is God and refuse to “believe” and accept Him are basically choosing to go to the lake of fire.
 God isn’t the one making the choice, they are.
 God doesn’t want anyone to go to Hell.
 They are essentially sending themselves to Hell by their own free will.

 For those wondering how a loving God could create a Hell?
-To keep it short, it is a place of separation from God where people are not tortured but tormented without things like hope, love, peace, etc. People like Hitler and Stalin should be punished for their absolutely horrible acts of evil, right?
+To keep it short, it is a place of separation from God where people are not tortured, but tormented without things like hope, love, peace, etc. People like Hitler and Stalin should be punished for their absolutely horrible acts of evil, right?
 Hell is a place that allows for this and supports the idea that God is just.
 Even if they didn’t go to Hell, they, as with all of us, will still be held accountable for our actions.

 Why do so many people suffer in this world?

 Starting with the fall of mankind in the Garden of Eden, sin has plagued the world.
 There is disease, starvation, death, natural disasters, etc., all because of it.
-For those who seem to suffer way more than others, I believe God is just and will make things right one way or another long-term (i.e., eternity).
-There is the mention of crowns in Heaven as well as rewards.
+For those who seem to suffer way more than others, God is just and will make things right one way or another long-term (i.e., eternity) as previously mentioned.
+There is the mention of crowns in Heaven as well as rewards (Rom.
+2.6).
 Everything is calculated perfectly in God’s eyes whether or not it looks like that from our own point of view.

 Moreover, the Bible specifically states, “[f]or God does not show favoritism” (Rom.
 2.11).

 Thanks for reading and hopefully this helps you answer some questions you may have!
 Also, in no way am I trying to be a Bible-thumper, offend anyone’s religious beliefs, or force anyone to believe in something they don’t want to.
 One of the reasons I wrote this is to provide some truth in a world filled with lies.
-Though we cannot disprove nor prove God or Christianity, based upon the evidence and simply from an odds perspective, it’s almost impossible that God doesn’t exist and extremely likely Jesus Christ is God.
+Though Christianity cannot be 100% proven nor disproven, based upon the evidence and simply from an odds perspective, it’s almost impossible that God doesn’t exist and extremely likely Jesus Christ is God.
 And given this truth, all other religions and beliefs outside of this truth are false.